zhaojh329/rtty/README.md

 * Access different devices based on device ID
 * Provide a dashboard to visualize online devices
 * Fully-featured terminal based on [Xterm.js]
-* Support transfer file with [lrzsz]
+* Support transfer file
 * SSL support: openssl, mbedtls, CyaSSl(wolfssl)
 * Support Execute a command remote
 * The client is very small, suitable for embedded Linux: rtty(20.1K) + libev(48.5K) + libuwsc(24.4K) + libwolfssl(595.9K) = 688.9K

-# Dependencies for Client side
+# Dependencies of the Client side
 * [libev] - A full-featured and high-performance event loop
 * [libuwsc] - A Lightweight and fully asynchronous WebSocket client library based on libev
 * [mbedtls(polarssl)], [CyaSSl(wolfssl)] or [openssl] - If you want to support SSL